Mark Ferry

-Mark Ferry (born 19 January 1984) is a Scottish professional footballer for Scottish League Two side Stenhousemuir.
+Mark Ferry (born 19 January 1984) is a Scottish former professional footballer.

 Career

 Ferry started his career with St Johnstone and has also played for Forfar Athletic, Queen's Park, Raith Rovers and Stirling Albion.
 In July 2015, Ferry signed for with Albion Rovers.
 He scored his first Rovers goal, a long-range drive, in the club's 2–0 derby win against Airdrie on 24 September 2016.
 In June 2017, Ferry signed for Scottish League Two club Stenhousemuir.